richard-vh/iceberg-spark-hol/setup/README.md

 ![alt text](/img/jupyterlabgroup.png)

 8. SSH onto the Data Hub Gateway node.
-9. Run the following commands invidually at the command prompt
+9. Run the following commands invidually at the command prompt.
+We're going to install a specific version of Anancoda (Anaconda3-2024.02-1-Linux-x86_64.sh) to make sure it's using Python 3.11 to match with the Python 3.11 version used for Spark on the Data Hub Data Engineering cluster.
 ```
 sudo -i
 wget https://repo.anaconda.com/archive/Anaconda3-2024.02-1-Linux-x86_64.sh